 I think it's because foreplay is like putting all of the ingredients together to make a meal and intercourse is like having the meal after it's already prepared—if some ingredients are lacking, the meal isn't gonna taste just right.
-Meanwhile, afterplay is a moment of feeling very safe, appreciated and valued.
+Meanwhile, afterplay is a moment of feeling very safe, appreciated, and valued.
 Because, c'mon.
 Many of us know what it's like to have sex with someone, have an orgasm, and then roll over and immediately be like, "Why did I just do that?"
 And "that" would be him.

-8.5 times outta 10, when you want to experience afterplay with someone, what you're conveying is you desire to still be intimate with them, beyond sexual pleasure.
+8.5 times outta 10, when you want to experience afterplay with someone, what you're conveying is your desire to still be intimate with them, beyond sexual pleasure.
 And when two people share this sentiment, the sexual experience, from beginning to end, tends to be pretty damn good.

 6. You’re Faking It

 I'm not a fan of faking orgasms (check out "Why You Should Stop Faking Orgasms ASAP").
 The word "fake" in the phrase, pretty much gives away the reason why.
-To be fake is to be disingenuous, deceptive and a fraud.
+To be fake is to be disingenuous, deceptive, and a fraud.
 And, even if those words aren't your intention when it comes to sex, being fake is also about pretending to be something that you're not.
 Y'all, I've had plenty of clients who've been faking sexual pleasure with their partner, for years now.
-Two things that always baffles me about that is 1) how their partner hasn't picked up on it and 2) how resentful "the faker" is, when they are the ones who are choosing to live a lie.
+Two things that always baffled me about that is 1) how their partner hasn't picked up on it and 2) how resentful "the faker" is when they are the ones who are choosing to live a lie.
 Only a peak ego maniac would prefer you acting like you've seen the mountaintop than actually getting there.
 Besides, if you're with someone like that, you are definitely engaging in what qualifies as being bad sex—and let's be real, a bad relationship too.